Xie Juezai

-Xie Juezai (谢觉哉 (Xiè Juézāi); 1884–1971), also known by his courtesy name Huannan and his alias Juezhai, was a Chinese politician, activist, and the President of the Supreme People's Court.
+Xie Juezai (谢觉哉 (Xiè Juézāi); 1884–1971), also known by his courtesy name Huannan and his alias Juezhai, was a Chinese politician, activist, and educator who played an important role in the development of China's legal field.
 His main works are collected in "The Collected Works of Xie Juezai".

 Biography

 In his early years, he taught at Hunan Provincial First Normal School.

 From 1918 to 1919, under the influence of progressive ideology, he actively participated in the May Fourth Movement and founded the "Ningxiang Xunkan".

 In August 1920, he served as editor-in-chief of Hunan Popular News.

 In January 1921, he joined the Xinmin Society founded by Mao Zedong and others.

 In 1923, he joined the Chinese Kuomintang.

 In 1925, he joined the Chinese Communist Party (CCP), and in early 1926, he served as editor-in-chief of the Communist Party's publication "Hunan Bimonthly".
 In the summer of the same year, he served as editor of "Hunan Daily" and editor-in-chief of "Hunan People's Daily".
 In the same year, he was elected as the executive member of the provincial party department at the second Kuomintang Hunan Provincial Party Congress, and served as the Minister of the Workers' Department.

 In 1927, he organized a party school in the name of the Kuomintang Provincial Party Department and served as the principal.

 In March 1928, he went to Shanghai to edit the Red Flag, a publication of the Central Committee of the Chinese Communist Party.

 In 1930, he was in charge of the organization and leadership of Shanghai Poster, founded by the Central Committee of the Chinese Communist Party.

 In the autumn of 1931, he entered the revolutionary base in western Hunan and Hubei, and served as secretary-general of the Western Hunan-Hubei Provincial Party Committee, deputy minister of the Ministry of Culture, and editor-in-chief of "Workers and Peasants Daily".
 Later, he was transferred to the Education Director of the Party School of the Provincial Party Committee.

 In 1933, he entered the Central Soviet Area and served as secretary of the Provisional Central Government of the Chinese Soviet Republic and Mao Zedong.

 In January 1934, he served as secretary-general and minister of interior affairs of the Central Workers' and Peasants' Democratic Government, as well as secretary of the Party branch of the central government agency.
 In October of the same year, he participated in the Long March.